Degrees

 This clinical program is open to JD and LLM students.

 Patent Practice provides a much broader level of expertise and practical experience than commercially available prep courses.
 Students will gain a detailed understanding of patent law and a general understanding of intellectual property and the U.S. legal system.
 Skills gained enable students to successfully assist clients in securing rights in their patentable inventions.
-Students gain the following skills and expertise:
+Students gain the following skills and expertise

 - Client counseling